joshuacords/opr/OPR-Riverside-Version.md

 If a commander rolls a six while making a ranged attack on a unit that has Shooty and Shock the multiples are not chained and would be better worded as "generates an additional attack" or "generates 2 additional attacks".

 *Example: An Orc Leader with the trait Gun Freak (granting it Shooty: When shooting, hits from unmodified rolls of 6 are multiplied by 2 (only the original hit counts as a 6)) is equipped with a Shock Gun (Shock: Unmodified rolls of 6 are multiplied by 3 (only the original hit counts as a 6)).
 While making a ranged attack the model rolls a 6.
 The attack generates one hit for the initial roll, one additional hit with Shooty, and two additional hits for Shock, bringing the total hits to four.*

-## Morale Tests
-Whenever a unit takes a wound from a spell, ability, or after Resolving Attacks outside a Charge Action, a Morale Test may be necessary.

-If half or less of the models in a unit remain from the amount it started the game with, or for a single model unit - if it has taken at least half of its Tough value in wounds, the unit takes a **Morale Test**.
-If the test fails, the unit is **Shaken**.

-To take a Morale Test, the unit rolls a Quality Test. **Shaken** units always fail Morale Tests.

 ## Terrain
 Each piece of terrain may count as having multiple terrain types, and you may also add other conditions to further customize your terrain rules.